 - The TPV mixture

-- 1 cup vegetable stock, preferably homemade, add more stock if need be.
-(Sorry, I had previously typed 2 cups vegetable stock, that was my error!)
+- 1 cup vegetable stock, preferably homemade, add more stock later, if need be.

 - 1 tablespoon tomato paste

 - 2 tablespoons nutritional yeast -or- grated Parmesan cheese for non-vegan

 - Add a few shakes of dry Italian herbs